phattantran1997/backend_tracking_work_nodejs/README.md

 This repository contains the backend for the IFN666 assignment 3 course project, built with Express.js.
 The main function of this backend is to handle data processing, storage, and retrieval for tracking workers' activities.

-## Features and Frameworks
+## 🚀 Features and Frameworks

-- User authentication and authorization using JWT
+- **User Authentication and Authorization**: Implements JWT for secure access.
-- CRUD operations for tracking data
+- **CRUD Operations**: Facilitates create, read, update, and delete operations for tracking data.
-- API endpoints for retrieving and updating worker information
+- **API Endpoints**: Provides endpoints for retrieving and updating worker information.
-- Integration with a MySQL database
+- **Database Integration**: Uses MySQL to manage and store data.
-- Real-time updates using WebSockets
+- **Real-time Updates**: Leverages WebSockets for delivering real-time updates.
-- Middleware for handling JWT
+- **Middleware**: Utilizes middleware for handling JWT.
-- Model generation using Mason - Bricks
+- **Rapid Model Generation**: Uses the "mason cbnode" library for quickly creating new entity structures and their corresponding database tables.

-## Installation
+## 🛠 Installation

 1. **Clone the repository:**